 We use the X1 signal to trigger on SCT transmissions so we can examine signals inside the A3027 and watch the transmit bits as they are amplified and demodulated.
 The X1 signal is asserted after five synchronizing edges are received from the transmitter.
 The 6.1 μs detection time is the remaining 31 bits transmitted by these SCTs, at a nominal 200 ns per bit, gives 6.2 μs.
 The actual bit time varies from one transmitter to the next, which is why there are three falling edge locations in the photograph.

 Firmware Version 5: We configure the A3027 for Immediate Sample Transmission.
 By transmitting a command through the LWDAQ to the A3027 we select one channel number for immediate transmission as a sixteen-bit serial word on X2.
 A LWDAQ command is itself a sixteen-bit number.
 We can send individual commands to the A3027 with the Diagnostic Instrument.
 The sixteen-bit hexadecimal command 0n02 instructs the A3027 to transmit all samples it receives from channel number n.
 When the A3027 powers up, the selected channel number is zero, so the A3027 transmits the samples of channel zero, which is the timestamp channel.
 The transmitted samples start at zero and increase to 65535 at 128 SPS.
 If we turn on an A3028A dual-channel 512 SPS transmitter using channels 1 and 2, we can select the first channel for immediate transmission with command 0102.
+If we want to select channel number 141, we must translate 141 into hexadecimal, and enter 8D02.
 The channel selection will remain in place until we send another command to change its value, or we press the front-panel hardware reset button, or we cycle the power.

 The speed with which we can transmit the sixteen-bit serial word is limited by the length of the coaxial cable we use to carry the signal to our external logic, and the terminating capacitance at the end of the cable.
 The photograph below shows a 333 kHz clock on X2 with a 2.6-m RG58C cable and a 50-pF terminating capacitor.